There are many ways to give to WWU through The Western Foundation. Please review our Gift Acceptance Policy and refer to the giving methods below.

 Employees can use the form below to cancel an existing payroll deduction pledge.

 Appreciated Stocks and Securities

 WWU welcomes gifts of appreciated stocks and securities.
 They may be made as outright gifts or as a payment on a pledge.
 Stock certificates may be reassigned directly to the WWU Foundation or may be transferred through the donor's broker.
 For more information click on this link.
 The mean market value on the date of the transfer will determine the value of the gift for tax purposes.
 It is best to consult with a development professional before a transaction is made.
 For general questions on securities, call (360) 650-3027.

 Not all valuable contributions are financial.
 If you prefer to share your experience and skills with current students, sponsor or host an event, become a mentor or provide an internship, find out how to get involved.

-A gift of any amount to honor or memorialize a family member, friend, student, or colleague is a powerful way to pay tribute to that important person.
+A gift to honor or memorialize a family member, friend, student, or colleague is a powerful way to pay tribute to that important person.
 Many memorial funds are established as permanent endowments, carrying on the name(s) of those honored.

-Call (360) 650-3027 to make arrangements for setting up a fund or contributing to an area or program of interest to the person being remembered or honored.
-Is this still the best user experience?
+Please call (360) 650-3027 to make arrangements for more information on setting up a fund or contributing to an area or program of interest to the person being remembered or honored.

 Donors can contribute their personal residences, land, commercial or other property to the WWU Foundation.
 We also accept certain works of art, books, furnishings and other non-cash items.
 In most cases, these gifts are recorded at their fair market value.
 Gifts with a value of $5,000 or more must have a professional appraisal.
 Please call (360) 650-3027 to speak with a development professional about your gift of property.